 Mix up your reading list with different genres and topics.
 There are many book recommendation websites out there and ours is one of them.
 Subscribe us for getting regular book recommendation and get yourself a book interests you most.
 You can read one book at a time or can pick multiple books from different genres and read few pages or chapters from each book every day.
 Do not try to keep reading the book you have lost interest in.
 It will kill your enthusiasm and passion for reading.
 There are so many books out there on every imaginable topics and themes, so drop that book and pick another one.

+Get yourself a book and find a perfect nook.
 Reading book is a personal investment that will pay off in long run.
 The Best books go beyond the education, entertainment, and altering perspectives.
 It helps us to develop and strengthen our cognitive and emotional muscles to deal better with whatever comes on our way.